Dharsanaprakash/Food-Delivery-Delay-Analysis/README.md

 Result:

-32.51% of deliveries are delayed.
+Approximately **32.51%** of deliveries experienced delays, indicating a significant opportunity for operational improvement.

 ---